sunholo-data/sunholo-py/docs/docs/integrations/vertexai.md

 Since each VAC running has its own API endpoints, they are candidates for becoming Vertex AI Extensions to be called from other VACs or other GenAI applications not running upon Multivac Cloud.
 Vertex AI Extensions have different authentication options ranging from free to an API key or OAuth2.

-The `VertexAIExtensions` class provides methods for executing, creating and deploy Vertex AI extensions.
+The `VertexAIExtensions` class provides methods for executing, creating and deploying Vertex AI extensions.

 Set `extensions` within your `vacConfig` to use specific extensions in your VAC: